Village Style House - Interior Design Basics

 • Village Style House Interior Design - Discover Curated Ideas | Paintit.ai - 3

-Opt for soft earth tones like beiges, taupes, and gentle greens.
-These shades evoke a sense of countryside serenity and create a soothing foundation for the room.
-When painting walls or selecting furnishings, favor colors that remind you of fields, sky, and stone.
-Layering different earthy hues will add effortless depth and authenticity to your space.
+Opt for soft earth tones such as beiges, taupes and gentle greens.
+These colors evoke a sense of countryside serenity and elegance, providing a perfect base for the rest of your décor.
+Consider the hues of the sky, fields and stone when painting walls or purchasing furniture.
+Layering different earthy hues will add effortless depth and authenticity to your home.

 • Village Style House Interior Design - Discover Curated Ideas | Paintit.ai - 4